oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 ---

+### How does auto scaling works with RI (Reserved Instances)

+**Options:**
+- A) Auto Scaling automatically uses Reserved Instances for any instances it launches.
+- B) Reserved Instances apply only to instances that match the RI's specifications (instance type, availability zone, platform), and Auto Scaling will launch instances regardless of whether they match RIs.
+- C) Auto Scaling cannot be used with Reserved Instances because RIs are fixed for 1 or 3 years
+- D) Auto Scaling will adjust the Reserved Instances to cover the entire scaling group.

+**Answer:** B

+**Explanation:**
+The correct answer is B).
+Reserved Instances (RIs) provide cost savings for specific instance types, availability zones, and platforms over a 1 or 3-year commitment.
+Auto Scaling can launch additional instances as needed, but only those that match the RI specifications will benefit from the RI pricing.
+Instances that don't match are billed at On-Demand rates.
+Auto Scaling does not automatically prefer or adjust to RIs; it simply launches instances based on demand.

+**Incorrect answers**
+A) Auto Scaling automatically uses Reserved Instances for any instances it launches.
+Incorrect: Auto Scaling doesn't automatically use RIs for all instances.
+RIs only apply if the instances launched by Auto Scaling match the specific RI's type, availability zone, and platform.

+C) Auto Scaling cannot be used with Reserved Instances because RIs are fixed for 1 or 3 years.
+Incorrect: Auto Scaling can still be used with RIs.
+The fixed term of RIs provides cost savings for specific instances, but Auto Scaling can scale beyond the reserved capacity, charging On-Demand rates for additional instances.

+D) Auto Scaling will adjust the Reserved Instances to cover the entire scaling group.
+Incorrect: Auto Scaling doesn't adjust RIs.
+It simply launches instances as needed.
+Only instances that match the RI specifications benefit from the RI pricing; the rest are billed at On-Demand rates.

+---

 ### Which pricing model allows you to pay a reduced rate for EC2 instances in exchange for committing to a specific amount of usage (measured in $/hour) for a one- or three-year term?

 **Options:**